Prakash9944/node-excersice/http-method.md

+# Use PUT when you need to update or replace the entire resource and you have the complete representation of the resource.

+# Use PATCH when you only need to update specific fields or attributes of the resource, and you don’t want to send the entire resource.

 # PUT: Replaces the entire resource.
 Use it when you want to update the complete profile.

     # PUT: Replaces the entire resource.
 Use it when you want to update the complete profile.